-Through financial and in-kind donations, our current corporate partners help create a positive experience for patients and families by enhancing a child's emotional wellbeing while at a children's hospital.
-Children's Hospital Association thanks our partners for their ongoing and generous support of children's hospitals.
+Through financial and in-kind donations, our current corporate partners help create a positive experience for patients and families by enhancing a child's emotional well-being while at a children's hospital.
+CHA thanks our partners for their ongoing and generous support of children's hospitals.

 Mattel Toy Donation Program

 Partnering with charitable organizations dedicated to directly serving children, Mattel Children's Foundation creates healthy play through product donations.

 Because play is essential to children and eases stress in hospitalized patients, Mattel partners with CHA to “Spread Joy with Toys.”
 Through a specially designed social media campaign, members of the public nominate children’s hospitals to receive toy shipments.
 Based on campaign results, Mattel distributes hundreds of toys to children’s hospitals annually.

 America’s largest western and work wear retailer, Boot Barn donates over 9,000 plush ponies to children’s hospitals annually.
 Committed to supporting children and children’s hospitals, Boot Barn stores nationwide participate in holiday-timed donations to hospitalized patients and contribute financially to support CHA programming.

 Cosmo Cares - “Vroom Vroom” Putting Kids on the Road to Health